daamien/blog.dalibo.com/_posts/2019-09-23_new_version_of_PostgreSQL_Anonymizer_and_more.md

 else.
 When Anonymization is done the right way, the anonymized datasets are not concerned by the GPDR.

-In a nutshell, anonymization is powerful method to reduce your **attack surface** and its a key to limit the risks GPDR penalties related to data leaks.
+In a nutshell, anonymization is powerful method to reduce your **attack surface** and its a key to limit the risks of GPDR penalties related to data leaks.

-This is why we're investing a lot of effort to develop masking tools directly inside PostgreSQL !
+This is why we're investing a lot of effort to develop masking tools directly inside PostgreSQL!

 [Art.
 32]: http://www.privacy-regulation.eu/en/32.htm
 [GPDR fines are starting to fall]: http://www.enforcementtracker.com/

 ## Major Improvements

-Over the last month, I've worked on different aspect of the extension, especially :
+Over the last month, I've worked on different aspect of the extension, especially:

 * Adding more tests and protections against SQL injection
 * Enabling users to export [Anonymous Dumps] using the wonderful